-As the popularity of e-Commerce and online shopping keeps rising at a rapid pace every year, our roads and highways are becoming more and more dangerous because of this.
-“What does the ever-rising popularity of e-Commerce have to do with the occurrence of motor vehicle accidents?” you may be thinking.
+As the popularity of e-commerce and online shopping keeps rising at a rapid pace every year, our roads and highways are becoming more and more dangerous because of this.
+“What does the ever-rising popularity of e-commerce have to do with the occurrence of motor vehicle accidents?” you may be thinking.
 Two words: delivery trucks.

 Large corporations such as FedEx and UPS use delivery trucks to help them transport packages from point A to their customers’ doorstep, and even the U.S. economy relies on delivery trucks to haul nearly 70 percent of all freight transported every year.

-More revenue means more items that need to be transported by delivery trucks, means more delivery trucks on our roads and highways, means more injuries and fatalities caused by these trucks… It sure seems like a vicious circle.
+More revenue means more items that need to be transported by delivery trucks, means more delivery trucks on our roads and highways, which means more injuries and fatalities caused by these trucks… It sure seems like a vicious circle.

 “What makes delivery trucks so dangerous?” some of you might wonder.
 Although causes of motor vehicle collisions involving delivery trucks vary greatly, a large percentage of these crashes are caused by negligence, recklessness, and carelessness on the part of delivery companies and their truck drivers.

 For example, did you know that many delivery truck drivers are under a tremendous amount of stress from facing tight deadlines even though they seem cheerful when handing you a package?
-These unrealistic deadlines set by delivery companies to deliver as many packages as possible to avoid bad reviews can lead to bad judgement and impaired decision-making abilities when operating a delivery truck.
+These unrealistic deadlines set by delivery companies to deliver as many packages as possible to avoid bad reviews can lead to bad judgment and impaired decision-making abilities when operating a delivery truck.